-The purpose of this reporting is to measure time expended by employees on certain programs in order to substantiate Medical Assistance expenditures eligible for federal reimbursement.
+The purpose of this reporting is to measure time expended by employees on certain programs in order to substantiate expenditures eligible for federal reimbursement.
 Reporting on random moment sampling measures the direct services provided by the County Departments.
-The results of the statistical analysis workload study areis used to distribute the lindirect Ceosts of the County Departments to direct service areas.
+The results of the statistical analysis workload study areis used to distribute the indirect costs of the County Departments to direct service areas.